Elizabeth Ann: Other clones

 In April 2024, the U.S. Fish and Wildlife Service announced the birth of two new black-footed ferret clones, Noreen and Antonia, who were cloned from the same genetic material as Elizabeth Ann.
 Noreen was born at the National Black-footed Ferret Conservation Center in Colorado, while Antonia resides at the Smithsonian's National Zoo & Conservation Biology Institute near Front Royal, Virginia.
 Both were healthy and reaching expected developmental and behavioral milestones.
 The Service and its research partners planned to breed Noreen and Antonia once they reached reproductive maturity later in 2024.
 Antonia gave birth to a litter of three kits in June 2024, two of which (one female, one male) survived.
+Noreen died in 2025, but Antonia and her surviving offspring, Sibert and Red Cloud, all gave birth to litters at the Smithsonian's National Zoo and Conservation Biology Institute's conservation campus in Front Royal, Virginia in 2025.